top of page

 In the early stages of dental decay there are often no symptoms.
 However, your dentist be able to spot a cavity in its early stages when they examine or X-ray your teeth.
 Hence regular dental check-ups are always recommended as small cavities are much easier and more inexpensive to treat than advanced decay.

-Once the cavity has reached the dentine your tooth may become sensitive, particularly with sweet foods and drinks, and acidic or hot foods.
 As the decay gets near the dental pulp you may suffer from toothache.
 If the toothache is brought on by hot or sweet foods this may last for only a few seconds.
 As the decay gets closer to the dental pulp the pain may last longer.
 In this case, you must visit your dentist straight away as the tooth is decayed or infected and you may develop a dental abscess if it is not treated on time.

 If the decay is not too serious, the dentist will remove all the decay and restore the tooth with a filling.
 Sometimes the nerve in the middle of the tooth can be damaged.
 If so, the dentist will need to do a root canal treatment by removing the nerve and then restoring the tooth with a filling followed by a crown.
 If the tooth is so badly decayed that it cannot be restored, the dentist may have to extract it.